-The national dish of Scotland is haggis, a type of savory pudding.
-It is an excellent, tasty dish, made using sheep pluck (the lungs, hearts, liver).
-The cooked minced offal is mixed with suet, oatmeal, seasoning and encased in the sheep stomach.
+The national dish of Scotland is haggis.
+It is a type of savory pudding.
+Haggis is a tasty dish, made using sheep pluck (the lungs, hearts, and liver).
+The cooked minced offal is mixed with suet, oatmeal, and seasonings and encased in the sheep stomach.
 Once stitched up, the stuffed stomach is boiled for up to three hours.
-If the thought of cooking the animal parts is off-putting, there is commercial haggis available, the best known (including a vegetarian version) from Charles MacSween & Son in Edinburgh.
-Check out my 9 top tips for buying, preparing and cooking haggis
+If the thought of cooking the animal parts is off-putting, there is commercial haggis available.
+You can buy it ready to eat.
+The best known (including a vegetarian version) from Charles MacSween & Son in Edinburgh.
+If you are making your own, be sure to follow the top tips for buying, preparing, and cooking haggis

 Is Haggis Illegal in the United States?

-In the 1970's the US banned the import of food containing sheep lung.
+In the 1970s the United States banned the import of food containing sheep lung.
 As most traditional haggis recipes are made with lung, it's nearly impossible to find imported commercial haggis.
-Most haggis found in the US is made in the country.
+Most haggis found in the United States is made in the country.

 How to Serve Haggis

 Once it has been steamed and cooked through, there are many popular ways to serve haggis.
-Try it with a full Scottish breakfast or with hearty tatties and neeps (tatties are Scottish for potatoes, and neeps are turnips) for an authentic experience.
+Try it with a full Scottish breakfast or with hearty tatties and neeps (tatties are Scottish for potatoes and neeps are turnips) for an authentic experience.
+These are the more traditional ways to eat haggis.

 What to Drink with Haggis

-For pairing purposes as nice Scotch whisky is a thematically appropriate spirit.
-If your not a fan of having hard liquor at meals you could always go with an acidic red wine or a strong, dark beer.
+For pairing purposes, you may want to stick with a Scottish theme and select only beverages from Scotland.
+This might include a nice Scotch whiskey for a thematically appropriate spirit.
+If you are not a fan of having hard liquor at meals, you could always go with an acidic red wine or a strong, dark beer.